ZhenyingZhu/StudyNotes/AIAndData.md

 AI is able to try logging into Entra, but need to set Entra access for the tool it uses.

+Need to keep asking it why it makes changes and evaluate if it makes the right decision.

 ## Agent

 An AI agent is an entity that observes its environment, reasons about what to do next, and takes actions to maximize a goal or utility over time.